goaver/api-integration/website/docs/check.md

 		* `ExpiredDocuments` - Identification documents expired
 		* `SuspiciousDocumentsOrImages` - Identification documents were suspected to be stolen or fraudulent
 		* `FacialVerificationFailed` - Liveness facial verification failed
-		* `UnderageApplicant` - Individual is under the age of 18

 - <b>checkTypes</b> - The list of check types / verifications performed as part of the check (inherited from the group configuration)